-Paul T. Stecko is 76 years old and has served as a director of PCA since March 1999, including as Chairman from March 1999 through December 2015.
+Paul T. Stecko is 77 years old and has served as a director of PCA since March 1999, including as Chairman from March 1999 through December 2015.
 He served as a Senior Advisor to PCA from December 2015 through the end of 2017.
 He served as Executive Chairman of PCA from July 2010 until his retirement as an officer and employee of the company in December 2013.
 Mr. Stecko served as Chief Executive Officer of PCA from January 1999 to July 2010.
-From November 1998 to April 1999, Mr. Stecko served as President and Chief Operating Officer of Tenneco Inc. From January 1997 to November 1998, Mr. Stecko served as Chief Operating Officer of Tenneco, Inc. From December 1993 through January 1997, Mr. Stecko served as President and Chief Executive Officer of Tenneco Packaging Inc. Prior to joining Tenneco Packaging, Mr. Stecko spent 16 years with International Paper Company.
-Mr. Stecko has served on the board of directors of Tenneco, Inc. during the past five years.
-Mr. Stecko was chosen to serve on our board primarily for his extensive experience in the paper and packaging industries and general business experience, including more than ten successful years as our chief executive officer.
+From November 1998 to April 1999, Mr. Stecko served as President and Chief Operating Officer of Tenneco Inc. From January 1997 to November 1998, Mr. Stecko served as Chief Operating Officer of Tenneco, Inc. From December 1993 through January 1997, Mr. Stecko served as President and Chief Executive Officer of Tenneco Packaging Inc. Prior to joining Tenneco Packaging, Mr. Stecko was chosen to serve on our board primarily for his extensive experience in the paper and packaging industries and general business experience, including more than ten successful years as our chief executive officer.
+Mr. Stecko self identifies as a Caucasian male.